 We use the finest wool from Merino sheep for your VAUDE products.
 Wool provides pleasant warmth, wicks away moisture and regulates your body’s microclimate naturally.
 It is a sustainable and renewable resource and is also wonderful soft on the skin. keeping you snug, warm and feeling simply great.

 Sheep protect their bodies with a wonderfully warm and water-repellent coat - wool.
-Virgin wool, for example, from Merino Sheep, is usually used for clothing.
-Virgin wool is shorn from the healthy, live sheep, washed, sorted and processed directly into felt fabric (boiled wool) or spun into yarn and then knit or woven.
+Virgin wool, such Merino, is usually used for clothing.
+Virgin wool is shorn from healthy, live sheep, washed, sorted and processed directly into felt fabric (boiled wool) or spun into yarn and then knit or woven.

 Wool has a high natural content of fat (lanolin).
 The less the wool is treated, the higher the water repellency of clothing due to the oils in the wool.

-Many of our wool products are dyed with an environmentally friendly process - for more information about this here.
+Many of our wool products are dyed with an environmentally friendly process – more information about this here

 Many Merino sheep, particularly in Australia, have been bred to have deeply wrinkled skin to increase the wool yield per animal.
 Moisture gathers in the folds.
 This attracts flies, which then lay their eggs there.
 The hatched larvae bore into the skin of the sheep which often leads to infections.

 To prevent this, the farmers remove large areas on the sheep without the use of anesthesia, which is associated with pain and inflammation for the sheep.
-This procedure is called "mulesing".
-Animal protection groups have criticized this practice for years, and the wool industry is under pressure to finally remedy the situation with legally binding standards.
+This procedure is called mulesing.
+VAUDE uses mulesing-free wool exclusively.
+Animal welfare organizations have been criticizing this practice for years, and the wool industry is under pressure to finally create a credible remedy with the new Responsible Wool Standard.